brendt/stitcher.io/src/data/blog/php-generics-and-why-we-need-them.md

 ### Performance

-You can imagine it's way better to know beforehand whether an array contains only elements of a certain type, rather then manually checking the types within a loop, every, single, time.
+You can imagine it's better to know beforehand whether an array contains only elements of a certain type, rather then manually checking the types within a loop, every, single, time.

 We can't do benchmarks on generics, because they don't exist yet, so its only guessing as to how they would impact performance.